Loading...

 Stewart Physiotherapist

-Stewart is a physiotherapist who specialises in working with people who have persistent concussion, vestibular issues and neurological fatigue.
-He is also passionate about helping young stroke survivors and people with rare genetic myopathies.
-He takes a person-centred approach to his therapy planning and will help any client problem solve how they can achieve their movement related goals.
-Stewart is currently completing his PhD at the University of Newcastle, investigating new ways to improve post-stroke fatigue to help the people in our local stroke community.
+Stewart specialises in working with people who have persistent concussion and vestibular issues.
+He is passionate about helping young stroke survivors and people with TBI.
+He takes a person-centred approach to his therapy planning and will help any client problem solve how they can achieve their goals.
+I addition to his clinical role, Stewart is currently completing his PhD, investigating new ways to improve post-stroke fatigue.

 Lauren Physiotherapist